swiss-seismological-service/scrtdd/doc/base/xcorr.rst

     [...]

-* ``#CC``: numer of cross-correlation performed
+* ``#CC``: number of cross-correlations performed
-* ``#Skip``: numer of skipped cross-correlation (waveform not available, SNR lower than configured threshold, ...)
+* ``#Skip``: number of cross-correlations whose results do not account for the computation of the statistics
-* ``coeff``: correlation coefficient
+* ``coeff``: correlation coefficient between phase waveforms
-* ``lag``: cross-correlation lag between phase waveforms
+* ``lag``: cross-correlation lag between phase waveforms in milliseconds

-There could be several reasons why the cross-correlation between 2 phase waveforms is skipped: the waveform data for one or both the phases is not available, the configured components (``crossCorrelation.x-phase.components``) were not available, the SNR of one or both the waveforms is below the configured threshold (see ``crossCorrelation.snr.minSnr``), the phases were detected on different channel codes (see ``crossCorrelation.compatibleChannels`` configuration option), the waveforms of the two phases use different frequencies and the option ``crossCorrelation.waveformFilteringiresampling`` is not used.
-It is possible to know the reason on why a cross-correlation was skipped for a particular phase pair by looking at the logs at debug level (--verbosity=4).
+There could be several reasons why the cross-correlation between 2 phase waveforms is not considered for computing the statistics: the correlation coefficient is below the configured threshold (see ``crossCorrelation.x-phase.minCCCoef``), the SNR of one or both the waveforms is below the configured threshold (see ``crossCorrelation.snr.minSnr``), the waveform data for one or both the phases is not available and in general when the it is not possible to perform the cross-correlation.
+It is possible to know the exact reason by looking at the logs at debug level (--verbosity=4).

 The SNR is particularly important to reject bad picks (automatic picks or picks detected via cross-correlation, see :ref:`phase-update-label`, but it is not so relevant when relocating manually reviewed origins).
 The SNR signal/noise windows should be chosen so that they satisfies ALL the following 5 conditions: